 The admissions tests are:

 The University Clinical Aptitude Test (UCAT) is used as part of the application selection process as a way of identifying applicant’s mental ability, characteristics, attitudes and professional behaviours required for medicine.
-The UCAT is a computer-based test, which is delivered in Pearson VUE test centres; you must register between May and September and complete the test between July and October.
+The UCAT is a computer-based test, which is delivered in Pearson VUE test centres.
 You will be given your results on the day of the test and a copy will also be sent to your chosen medical school after the UCAS deadline.

 The BioMedical Admissions Test (BMAT) is used as part of the application selection process to assess an applicant's ability to apply scientific and mathematical knowledge, their problem solving and critical thinking skills, and their written communication skills.
-There are two test dates per year: one in early September and one in late October/early November.
+For 2022, the deadline to register is 30 September, and the only available test date is 18 October.

 The BMAT is a two hour written test which is divided into three sections: